Developers345/project-architecture-notes/project-architecture-basics.md

 - Frameworks solve this problem because:
   - **Configuration** is handled in **properties files**.
   - This makes navigation and maintenance **much easier** compared to raw Servlets and JSP.

+# What is the difference between API and Framework? ## When should we go for Framework?

+- **API (Application Programming Interface)** contains abstract classes and interfaces.
+  - Concrete class is not there as part of APIs, so it is partial and not complete.

+- **APIs are huge in nature**, meaning the number of components are more.
+  - It is not easy to learn and takes more time to understand.

+- **The worst part of API** is that the classes are not easy to understand because they are interlinked with each other.
+  - To learn one class, we need to know some other class.
+  - Example: To execute a simple SQL query, we have to write 4 lines of code.

+- Because classes are interlinked, one has to understand all the classes provided within the API.
+  - We cannot start working without having complete knowledge of that API.

+  ## API and Boilerplate Code

+ **APIs do not provide Boilerplate Code.**

+### What does this mean?
+- Sometimes, to complete a task (operation), the programmer has to write the required logic manually.
+- The same type of logic is often needed in many projects.
+- Since the API does not provide it by default, every programmer has to write the same code again and again.

+### This repeated, common code is called **Boilerplate Logic**.

+#### Example:
+- Imagine you want to connect to a database.
+- Without boilerplate support, you must write code to:
+  1. Load the driver
+  2. Create the connection
+  3. Prepare the statement
+  4. Execute the query
+  5. Close the connection

+- Every programmer working with that API has to write these same steps, even though the logic is common across projects.

+- If boilerplate logic is not there in API:
+  - Programmer has to write more lines of code.
+  - Time required for development increases.
+  - Effort, manpower, and cost of development will be higher.

+- **Drawbacks of writing more code:**
+  - Higher chances of bugs.
+  - Increased maintenance time and cost.
+  - More time required for testing.
+  - More effort needed to ensure quality.

+➡️ **Considering all these points, if the API does not provide Boilerplate Logic, we face major drawbacks and limitations while working with APIs.**

+# Frameworks

+## 1. Concrete Classes in Frameworks
+- A framework provides a set of **concrete classes**.
+- For example, the **Spring Framework** offers classes that can be directly instantiated and used.
+- In contrast, an **API** is often partial — it contains abstract classes and interfaces, not complete implementations.

+---

+## 2. Fewer Classes, Better Design
+- Frameworks are designed to have **fewer classes** compared to APIs.
+- These classes are designed in a way that allows us to achieve desired outcomes with minimal effort.

+**Example:**
+- Writing a JDBC program normally requires **7 classes**.
+- Using Spring JDBC, we need only **1 class and 1 method call**.
+- This means **less complexity** and **fewer classes** to work with.

+---

+## 3. Independence of Classes
+- Classes provided by frameworks are **not heavily interlinked**.
+- Developers can work directly with specific classes without understanding the entire framework.
+- This makes frameworks **easier to learn and use** compared to APIs.

+---

+## 4. Faster Learning and Development
+- Frameworks require **less time to learn** because of reduced interconnections between classes.
+- Developers can learn **only the parts needed** to fulfill their requirements.
+- This supports **rapid application development (RAD)**.

+---

+## 5. Boilerplate Code Reduction
+- Frameworks provide **pre-written boilerplate logic** inside concrete classes.
+- Developers do **not need to write repetitive code**.
+- This results in:
+  - **Less code to write**
+  - **Faster development**
+  - **Lower development costs**
+  - **Less manpower required**

+---

+## 6. Benefits of Fewer Lines of Code
+- **Fewer bugs**: Less code means fewer chances for mistakes.
+- **Reduced testing time**: Framework-provided logic is pre-tested.
+- **Higher quality code**: Half of the application is already tested and free of bugs.
+- **Lower cost** and **faster development cycles**.

+---

+### Summary
+Frameworks like Spring simplify development by providing ready-to-use concrete classes, reducing complexity, saving time, lowering costs, and improving code quality.
+They enable developers to focus more on business logic rather than repetitive technical details.
 ```